tomvlk/inmotiv-sdk-php/README.md

 ## How to test

 Since InMotiv does not have open sandbox account, you have to create `.env` file in the project root with your credentials.
-Also you need to provide a valid driver licence details.
+Also you need to provide a valid driver licence and numberplates details.

 ```
 INMOTIV_CLIENT_NUMBER=111111